HugoXOX3/PythonBitcoinMiner/README.md

 Comming Soon
 ---

-*Mining with IOS(I already have some ideas to mine on by using [ish](https://github.com/ish-app/ish)
+*Mining with IOS(I already have some ideas to mine on it by using [ish](https://github.com/ish-app/ish)

 *Customise Solo Mining pool